Nebula0999/alx-airbnb-database/database-adv-script/performance_monitoring.md

 ### A. Indexing

-We created indexes on high-usage columns to speed up JOINs, WHERE conditions, and GROUP BY operations:
+I created indexes on high-usage columns to speed up JOINs, WHERE conditions, and GROUP BY operations:

 ```sql
 -- Bookings